DavidMorse/LQ2Analysis/README.md

 SignalType,Xsections,N_orig,Group,CustomJson,EOSDirectory

 A little info:
-- SignalType    A unique identifier at the beginning of the names of the root files.
+- SignalType:    A unique identifier at the beginning of the names of the root files.
-- Xsections     The cross-section to normalize the sample to (NLO is better!)
+- Xsections:     The cross-section to normalize the sample to (NLO is better!)
-- N_orig        The original number of events in the sample... more on this in [STEP 4]
+- N_orig:        The original number of events in the sample... more on this in [STEP 4]
-- Group         The group for the files.
+- Group:         The group for the files.
 For instance, you might have three SignalTypes like WW, WZ, and ZZ, and want to put them in a Group called "DiBoson"
-- CustomJson    The name of a Json file specifying the good runs/lumis to use.
+- CustomJson:    The name of a Json file specifying the good runs/lumis to use.
 This can be the same for every data type, or different, or 0 for MC
-- EOSDirectory  The eos path where the files are kept for this signaltype.
+- EOSDirectory:  The eos path where the files are kept for this signaltype.
 Should be like a typical EOS path e.g. /store/group/..../